GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 In worksheets with user data, these values are provided for attributes with the same name; in the example given to the left, these are the attributes named _IREB:RequirementType_ and _SpecIF:Priority_.
-While Excel® also allows the specification of deviating values, this is not possible in case of SpecIF, therefore all values that do not correspond to those in the worksheet _(Enumerations)_ are ignored during import.
+While Excel® also allows the specification of deviating values, this is not possible in case of SpecIF, therefore all values that do not correspond to those in the worksheet _{Enumerations}_ are ignored during import.

 {: .highlight }
 _Note: Excel® assists the user in entering values through a selection box when the values listed in the "(Enumerations)"